UNDERSTAND YOUR OPTIONS WHEN IT COMES TO SPOUSAL SUPPORT/ALIMONY.

 Spousal Support Can Change

 A change in circumstances for either spouse may cause a modification or termination of spousal support.
 For instance, remarriage.
 While not an automatic termination, remarriage is a change in circumstances that authorizes the court to potentially end support.
 The same is true if you agree in your divorce judgment that spousal support will end when the person receiving support remarries.

-Experienced Spousal Support Attorney and Mediator
+Experienced Michigan Spousal Support Lawyer and Mediator

 With so many variables, it can be hard to understand your rights when it comes to spousal support.
 For instance, should the spousal support be for a set term, set amount, waived or modifiable?
 Wendy Alton can educate you on all your options so you can make informed decisions.